Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Results

-Before applying the main multi-frequency sequences described in \ref{parameter_selection}, different excitation frequencies in the range of 40 to 180 Hz are applied to the tissue to investigate the dependency of the elasticity {on} frequency for {biological} tissue.
-The estimated elasticity values for each pair of excitation frequencies are plotted in Figure~\ref{fig:exvivo_E_vs_freq}(b) showing that the average elasticity value increases {with} excitation frequency as we expect from the viscoelastic liver tissue~\cite{palmeri2021radiological}.
+Before applying the main multi-frequency sequences described in \ref{parameter_selection}, different excitation frequencies in the range of 40 to 180 Hz are applied to the tissue to investigate the dependency of the elasticity on frequency for biological tissue.
+The estimated elasticity values for each pair of excitation frequencies are plotted in Figure~\ref{fig:exvivo_E_vs_freq}(b) showing that the average elasticity value increases with excitation frequency as we expect from the viscoelastic liver tissue~\cite{palmeri2021radiological}.
+As different transducers and slightly different imaging location on the sample were used for the ARFI and Ultrafast S-WAVE experiments, direct comparison between values of both methods are not possible through this experiment.

-The {\textit{deeper} and \textit{shallower}} sequences described in~\ref{method_UF_SWAVE} are applied to the tissue.
+The \textit{deeper} and \textit{shallower} sequences described in~\ref{method_UF_SWAVE} are applied to the tissue for the same imaging depth of 5 cm as the total sample depth is 6 cm, thereby comparing the results of two sequences at the same depth.
 The 3D displacements are estimated using the GLUE3D method and the least square sinusoidal fitting.
-The elasticity values of {3.99$\pm$0.12} and {4.86$\pm$0.59} kPa are estimated respectively, using the LFE function on the curl of 3D displacement for two sets of excitation frequencies.
+The elasticity values of 3.99$\pm$0.12 and 4.86$\pm$0.59 kPa are estimated respectively, using the LFE function on the curl of 3D displacement for two sets of excitation frequencies.
+Note that for each frequency group, the reported elasticity value is the average of elasticity maps at each excitation frequency.
 The values are similar to the reported values for animal livers~\cite{barry2014mouse,barry2015shear}.
 Figure~\ref{fig:exvivo_phasors} (a)-(c) shows the axial, lateral, and elevational phasors for the excitation frequency of 200 Hz.
 To avoid boundary artifacts, right and left boundaries of the RF frames are cropped by 0.7 cm.
-The elasticity map obtained for the excitation frequencies of (100, 160 and 200 Hz) is depicted in (d).
+The elasticity map obtained by averaging the elasticity maps of all the excitation frequencies (100, 160 and 200 Hz) is depicted in (e).
 A ROI of size $1\times1\times1$ $cm^3$ at the depth of 3 cm is used for elasticity calculations.

 {